polypay/polypay.github.io/news/_posts/2017-12-19-Directors-Meeting.md

 Bryce gave an update on the process of moving the Corporation from Colorado to MN.
 Kathy mentioned we would need to have this all wrapped up by March 15, 2018 in order to make the 2018 deadline.
 Brett mentioned that the Auctioneer at the 2017 National Sale in MI had not paid APSA the 1% of sales he had agreed to pay.

-Since the APSA is holding the 2018 National Convention at Spenser on Friday evening the night before the sale, there was some discussion about APSA sponsoring a lamb dinner before the national meeting.
+Since the APSA is holding the 2018 National Convention at Spencer on Friday evening the night before the sale, there was some discussion about APSA sponsoring a lamb dinner before the national meeting.
 There may already be a meal in the works, so that idea was tabled for now.

 3\.
 Mark Van Roekel made a motion to adjourn, Bryce Freking seconded.
 The motion passed 7 yes, 0 no.